dexbotsdev/code-push-frontend/README.md

    APP_TOKEN=your_token_here BACKEND_URL=https://api.mycodepush.com yarn start
    ```

+3. You can also create a `config.js` file in the project root to provide configuration.
+See `config.example.js` for the structure and supported fields.

-3. Restart the application for changes to take effect.
+4. Restart the application for changes to take effect.

 ### Fields